Arafat10630/shell-script/backup-script/README.md

     - Give your script executable permission using chmod +x filename
     - If you cannot execute the file due to lacking permission, use sudo to execute it
         - In case you need to use sudo for executing, make sure to write sudo before the path to your file in crontab.
+        - Your sudo could need you to enter your password, therefore to execute the file automatically using sudo, I recommend setting up the automation using 'sudo crontab -e'.
+(If you do this method, you dont need to write sudo before the path to your script)